ONSdigital/sdc/doc/reports/spikes/rm-case-service-spike.md

 # SPIKE REPORT

-## Case group currently holds two unique identifiers for a business with the business party id and sample unit ref.
+Case group currently holds two unique identifiers for a business with the business party id and sample unit ref.
 This is unnecessary only one is needed.
 Business party id is left empty for social cases.

+## Case Service

 ### Usages of `partyId` Lombok builder method
 ```